I’m a humble guy who always has a lot to say, however saying a lot about myself is another matter.

 Every day after school, my imagination and my plastic Star Wars toys, transported me to other fantastic and exotic worlds.
 I did not have an Atari 2600, which was the game system of the day, and for this, I am profoundly grateful.

 I knew another boy from church and even as a young boy, I could tell he was addicted to his video games.
 My imagination, the stories, places, and characters I created was my entertainment.
 I didn’t have and didn’t want a story that was written for a video game.

 To this day I mourn the fact that generations of young people have been raised in a culture that continuously saturates their minds with video games and other visual media, allowing no time or space to use their given imaginations.

-Today, the saturation of the 24 hour binge-fest of online handheld entertainment only feeds the machine that is pumping out compliant drones who have no desire to use their imaginations to create art.
-Choosing pre-made emojis and decorative frames around a selfie pictures does not count as using your imagination.
+Today, the saturation of the 24-hour binge-fest of online handheld entertainment only feeds the machine that is pumping out compliant drones who have no desire to use their imaginations to create art.
+Choosing pre-made emojis and decorative frames around selfie pictures does not count as using your imagination.

 I continued playing percussion in band and loved every aspect of the process of music.
 I enjoyed every practice, every song and especially every public performance.
 This is where I discovered the exhilaration of performing live before an audience.
 Between grade 5 and 9, I also took piano lessons and joined choral groups, both at school and as part of a community vocal ensemble.

 Twice I was part of a large community chorus who sung with the Vermont Symphony Orchestra and one of those times was with my Mom.
 This was when my Mom and I sung Mozart’s Requiem with the full symphony and our large choral group.
 The entire experience is burned into my memory.
 Singing in Latin and feeling the might of the symphony before playing along with us while performing one of the best pieces of music ever written was an event of a lifetime.